-The net asset value per share (the "NAV") of a Fund's shares will fluctuate and is determined as of the close of regular trading on the New York Stock Exchange (the "NYSE") (generally 4:00 p.m.
+The NAV of a Fund's shares will fluctuate and is determined as of the close of regular trading on the New York Stock Exchange (the "NYSE") (generally 4:00 p.m.
 Eastern Time) each business day.
 The NAV may be calculated earlier if permitted by the SEC.
 The NYSE annually announces the days on which it will not be open for trading.
 The most recent announcement indicates that the NYSE will not be open for the following holidays: New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, Good Friday, Memorial Day, Juneteenth National Independence Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
 However, the NYSE may close on days not included in that announcement.